huyducv/aipa-text-to-sql-agent/README.md

 - `retail_revenue_by_category`: generated truncated SQL that was blocked by the safety layer.
 - `retail_support_satisfaction_by_priority`: grouped by priority but did not return the priority column.

-Based on this run, `llama3:latest` is the stronger local default for the project: both models reached 8/12 value correctness, but Llama 3 produced safe and executable SQL for every case and had lower average latency.
-Gemma 4 had two blocked SQL outputs on harder retail revenue questions.
+Based on this run, the local-model choice depends on what we optimize for:

+- `llama3:latest` is the stronger default for end-to-end reliability: it produced safe, executable SQL for every case, matched 8/12 values overall, and had lower average latency.
+- `gemma4:latest` looks stronger among the queries it successfully executed: 8/10 executed queries were value-correct.
+However, it had two blocked SQL outputs on harder retail revenue questions, so its end-to-end value match remained 8/12.

+For the deployed app, `llama3:latest` is the safer local default.
+For experimentation, Gemma 4 is worth revisiting after prompt or repair improvements because its accepted queries had a higher value-correct rate.

 ## Streamlit Community Cloud